Will Power: 2026: Switch to Andretti

+Power on pit road at Phoenix Raceway before the 2026 Good Ranchers 250.

 The day after his Penske departure, Andretti Global announced they had signed Power for the 2026 season to replace the departing Colton Herta.
+Power started the season with a 22nd place finish at the 2026 Firestone Grand Prix of St. Petersburg after retiring on lap 55.
+He scored his first podium of the season at the Grand Prix of Arlington.

+Power battled to his second podium at Road America, after a final lap battle and collision with Graham Rahal, after being ahead of Kyffin Simpson when the yellow flag was thrown.

+Power claimed his third podium of the year at Portland, with a 3rd place finish, after qualifying third.
+Power and Andretti continued to ride this form, with another 3rd place at Markham, and a third in a row coming in Washington D.C.
+Power currently sits 10th in the points standings.

 Sports car racing

 In 2023, Power was scheduled to make his sports car racing debut, signing on to take part in the 2023 24 Hours of Daytona with SunEnergy1 Racing.
 However, he would be replaced by Luca Stolz just under two weeks before the event was set to take place, as he stepped away from the ride to care for his wife after she suffered complications from a recent surgery.
+Power returned to the team now renamed to 75 Express at the 2025 Tirerack.com Battle of the Bricks and was announced to return to the team for the 2026 24 Hours of Daytona.
+Power finished second in class GTD Pro.
+Power and teammate Chaz Mostert drove the majority of the race, including the nearly 7 hour caution for fog.

 Personal life

 Power's brother, Damien Power, is a stand-up comedian.
 Power plays the drums in his spare time, often playing the drums at charity events organised by IndyCar.

 Power married Liz Cannon in 2010.
 The two met during Power's CART days when Liz joined Walker Racing as a receptionist and eventually worked in PR for the team.
 Their son was born in December 2016.
+In 2019, he became an American citizen.